jkliff/project_walker/README.md

             files: '*.py'
             contains: ["Copyright %authors"]

+The keys of the config are longest token matched, case and the characters -_ are ignored.
+So one can write _f_ instead of _files_.

 ### Rules

 In this section one can list the rules, which are used to check a project.
 It